binshi/cv/README.md

 Okay, now you’re familiar with the day and night image data AND you know what a label is and why we use them; you’re ready for the next steps.
 We’ll be building a classification pipeline from start to end!

 Let’s first brainstorm what steps we’ll take to classify these images.

+## Distinguishing and Measurable Traits {#distinguishing-and-measurable-traits}

+When you approach a classification challenge, you may ask yourself: how can I tell these images apart?
+What traits do these images have that differentiate them, and how can I write code to repent their differences.
+Adding on to that, how can I ignore irrelevant or overly similar parts of these images?

+You may have thought about a number of distinguishing features: day images are much brighter, generally, than night images.
+Night images also have these really bright small spots, so the brightness over the whole image varies a lot more than the day images.
+There is a lot more of a gray/blue color palette in the day images.

+There are lots of measurable traits that distinguish these images, and these measurable traits are referred to as**features**.

+A feature a measurable component of an image or object that is, ideally, unique and recognizable under varying conditions - like under varying light or camera angle.
+And we’ll learn more about features soon.

+### Standardizing and Pre-processing {#standardizing-and-pre-processing}

+But we’re getting ahead of ourselves!
+To extract features from any image, we have to pre-process and standardize them!

+Next we’ll take a look at the standardization steps we should take before we can consistently extract features.